virtual-tech-school/learn-by-doing-app/.github/pull_request_template.md

 ## Issue Details
 <!-- Mention the issue-number, you are raising this PR for.
 Also mention if this pull request is a potential fix, or a suggestion on the issue.

-for eg:  issue number - #35 -->
+for eg:  closes - #35  or

-- issue number
+         fixes - #35
+=> means this PR is a potential fix and will solve the issue #35.

+-->

 ### Summary of the changes proposed